Airlines slash flights, freeze hiring as virus cuts travel

 “If you are scared of flying, you are probably scared at any price,” said Delta President Glen Hauenstein.

-Delta, the world's biggest airline by revenue, said it will cut international flights by 20% to 25% and reduce U.S. flying by 10% to 15%, roughly matching cuts previously announced by United Airlines.
+Delta, the world's biggest airline by revenue, said net bookings declined 25% to 30% in the past two weeks and could get worse.
+The said it will cut international flights by 20% to 25% and reduce U.S. flying by 10% to 15%, roughly matching cuts previously announced by United Airlines.
 CEO Ed Bastian said the airline is “prepared to do more” if the outbreak grows.

-The airline is cutting spending, including putting a freeze on hiring, delaying voluntary pension contributions and suspending share buybacks.
+Delta is cutting spending, including putting a freeze on hiring, offering voluntary unpaid leave, delaying voluntary pension contributions and suspending share buybacks.

 American Airlines announced it will cut international flying by 10% this summer and reduce U.S. flying by 7.5% in April.
 It has delayed training of new pilots and flight attendants.